umijs/umi-request/README.md

 // reponseType: 'blob', how to handle the returned data, by default text and json are not added.
 Such as blob or formData need to add request('/api/v1/some/api', { reponseType: 'blob' });

-// Submit other data, such as text, upload files, etc., requestType is not filled, manually add the corresponding header. request('/api/v1/some/api', { method:'post', data: 'some data', headers: { 'Content-Type': 'multipart/form-data'} });
+// Submit other data, such as text, requestType is not filled, manually add the corresponding header. request('/api/v1/some/api', { method:'post', data: 'some data', headers: { 'Content-Type': 'multipart/form-data'} });

+// upload file
+const formData = new FormData();
+formData.append('file', file);
+request('/api/v1/some/api', { method:'post', data: formData });

 // The default is to return the data body, if you need the source response to expand, you can use the getResponse parameter.
 The result will be a set of layers request('/api/v1/some/api', { getResponse: true }).then({data, response} => {